neoking89/owlsight/README.md

 **Owlsight** is a command-line tool that combines Python programming with open-source language models.
 It offers an interactive interface that allows you to execute Python code, shell commands, and natural language tasks in one unified environment.
 This tool is ideal for those who want to integrate Python with language model capabilities.

 ## Why owlsight?

-Picture this: you're a developer, perhaps someone who dabbles in Python occasionally or a seasoned Pythonista.
-You frequently rely on Generative AI to accelerate your workflow, especially for generating code.
+Picture this: you are someone who dabbles in Python occasionally or a seasoned Pythonista.
+You frequently use Generative AI to accelerate your workflow, especially for generating code.
 But often, this involves a tedious process—copying and pasting code between ChatGPT and your IDE, repeatedly switching contexts.

 What if you could eliminate this friction?

 Owlsight brings Python development and Generative AI together, streamlining your workflow by integrating them into a single, unified platform.
 No more toggling between windows, no more manual code transfers.
 With Owlsight, you get the full power of Python and AI, all in one place—simplifying your process and boosting productivity.

+Generate code directly from model prompts and access this code directly from the Python interpreter.
+Or augment model-prompts with Python expressions.
+With this functionality, open-source models do not only generate more accurate responses by executing Python code directly, but they can also solve way more complex problems.

 ## Features